 However bathrooms are shared so it may not be for everyone.
 It even has a pool, perfect for escaping the Uzbek summer.
 Additionally staff are friendly and can offer plenty of helpful advice where necessary.

-The Best Budget Accommodation For Couples – Anvar’s Guests
+Best Budget Accommodation for Couples – Anvar’s Guests

 Anvar himself is full of helpful advice and information and speaks flawless English alongside Uzbek and Russian.
 He was able to recommend taxi drivers, restaurants and the best place to pick up a cheap sim card.